sbeddall/scrap-wiki/README.md

 ScrapWiki features:

 - [x] Docs written in MARKDOWN.
 Needs to be SIMPLE DAMNIT!
 - [x] Reference other markdown files via relative path.
-The path will be taken resolved for you.
+The path will be resolved for you.
 - [x] Anything under `source/` will be built into the equivalent folder in `docs/` as html.
 - [x] Tested on Python 3.7

 Shit I want, so it'll get implemented:

 - [ ] Custom Tagging
 - [ ] Search files by tag
 - [ ] Add git hook that runs a cred check to prevent accidental commit of secrets
-- [ ]
+- [x] Add `serve` functionality for local view
 - [ ] Add file change hook to rebuild documents on the fly
-- [ ] Add a configuration file
+- [x] Add a configuration file
 - [ ] Force my pile of garbage self to actually get a design that looks something close to reasonable.

 ## The Iffy Part